influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ####### Joining a meta and data node into a cluster

-The command joins the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` into a new cluster.
+In this example, the `join` command joins the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` into a new cluster.

 ```
 $ influxd-ctl join